 Position: Graphic Design and Communications Internship

-Description: Wilderness Health seeks a dynamic, self-starter to assist and support the organizations graphic design and communication efforts.
+Description: Wilderness Health seeks a dynamic, self-starter to assist and support the organization’s graphic design and communication efforts.
 This internship is an excellent opportunity to experience a broad range of graphic design, marketing and communication facets while being exposed to the health care industry.

 Responsibilities: